maria-iut1234/Word-Level-ASL-Gesture-Recognition/README.md

    - During this step, the model learns patterns and relationships in the data.

 ## 5. Model Evaluation:

 - The trained model will be evaluated to assess its performance.

+### Evaluation Metrics:

-   - Evaluation metrics, such as accuracy or loss, will be displayed to gauge the model's effectiveness.
+- Standard evaluation metrics, such as accuracy and loss, will be plotted to gauge the overall effectiveness of the model.

+### Confusion Matrix:

+- A confusion matrix will be generated to provide a detailed breakdown of the model's performance across different classes.
+This matrix is valuable for understanding the distribution of correct and incorrect predictions.

+### ROC Curve and AUC:

+- The Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) will be computed.
+These metrics are especially useful for binary and multiclass classification tasks, offering insights into the model's ability to discriminate between classes.

+- The ROC curve illustrates the trade-off between true positive rate and false positive rate across various thresholds.

+- The AUC represents the area under the ROC curve, with a higher AUC indicating better model discrimination.

+- These metrics provide a comprehensive view of the model's discriminatory power and can be particularly insightful in scenarios where a balanced assessment of true positives and false positives is crucial.

 ## 6. Model Saving:
    - After successful training and evaluation, the notebook will save the trained model.